BryceShearn/BryceShearn/README.md

 - 👨‍💻 All of my projects are available at [www.FindBryce.com]

-- 📝 I regularly write articles on [Coding Coverage]
+- 📝 I regularly write articles on [Cluster Cafe]!

 - 💬 Ask me about **Java, Spring, SQL, Angular**